go-semantic-release/hooks-goreleaser/goreleaser/www/docs/customization/homebrew.md

     - foo
     - bar

-    # GOARM to specify which 32-bit arm version to use if there are multiple versions
+    # GOARM to specify which 32-bit arm version to use if there are multiple
-    # from the build section.
-Brew formulas support only one 32-bit version.
+    # versions from the build section.
+Brew formulas support only one 32-bit
+    # version.
     # Default is 6 for all artifacts or each id if there a multiple versions.
     goarm: 6

-    # GOAMD64 to specify which amd64 version to use if there are multiple versions
+    # GOAMD64 to specify which amd64 version to use if there are multiple
-    # from the build section.
+    # versions from the build section.
     # Default is v1.
     goamd64: v3

-    # NOTE: make sure the url_template, the token and given repo (github or gitlab) owner and name are from the
+    # NOTE: make sure the url_template, the token and given repo (github or
+    # gitlab) owner and name are from the same kind.
-    # same kind.
-We will probably unify this in the next major version like it is done with scoop.
+    # We will probably unify this in the next major version like it is
+    # done with scoop.

     # GitHub/GitLab repository to push the formula to
     tap:
+      # Repository owner template. (templateable)
-      owner: repo-owner
+      owner: user

+      # Repository name. (templateable)
       name: homebrew-tap

-      # Optionally a branch can be provided.
+      # Optionally a branch can be provided. (templateable)
+      #
       # Defaults to the default repository branch.
       branch: main

-      # Optionally a token can be provided, if it differs from the token provided to GoReleaser
+      # Optionally a token can be provided, if it differs from the token
+      # provided to GoReleaser
       token: "{{ .Env.HOMEBREW_TAP_GITHUB_TOKEN }}"

-    # Template for the url which is determined by the given Token (github, gitlab or gitea)
+    # Template for the url which is determined by the given Token (github,
+    # gitlab or gitea)
     #
     # Default depends on the client.
-    url_template: "http://github.mycompany.com/foo/bar/releases/{{ .Tag }}/{{ .ArtifactName }}"
+    url_template: "https://github.mycompany.com/foo/bar/releases/download/{{ .Tag }}/{{ .ArtifactName }}"

     # Allows you to set a custom download strategy.
 Note that you'll need
     # to implement the strategy and add it to your tap repository.